Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * Can produce own hazards
     * Falling onto the grate could cause injury
     * Damaged grating or mesh could become risk for trapping feet/fingers
-    * False sense of security, encouraging riskier behaviour such as walking on the grating
+    * Can provide a false sense of security, or encourage riskier behaviour such as walking on the grating

 ### Diseases
 Infections can occur from contact with untreated water as in a wildlife pond.
 Practice good hygiene and risk is extremely low.